ibm-cloud-docs/appid/tutorial-roles.md

 With {{site.data.keyword.appid_full}} you can use custom user attributes to assign roles and preferences in order to create a more personalized user experience.
 By using this tutorial, you can walk through a step-by-step guide to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.
 {: shortdesc}

+New to the APIs?
+Try them out with this [Postman collection](https://github.com/ibm-cloud-security/appid-postman).
+{: tip}

 ## Scenario
 {: #scenario}